 Volunteers 18 years & Older

 You’ll be joining the ranks of hundreds of volunteers who expand and enhance the delivery of quality services to the Las Cruces community through meaningful volunteer engagement.
 The Volunteer Network is where you can sign up for volunteer positions at more than 20 sites with the City of Las Cruces.
 Volunteers mentor youth, serve as museum guides, provide library services, and serve meals to seniors among many other things.
-For volunteers younger than 18 years of age, contact us email Ryan Steinmetz or call 528-3035.
+For volunteers younger than 18 years of age call 575-528-3035.

 Volunteer for Youth Sports Programs

 More than 500 volunteer coaches participate in the Parks and Recreation Department’s Youth Sports programs every year.
-The Coaching Volunteer Program is a rewarding way to spend time with kids and their friends while helping them to learn sports skills from soccer, t-ball, football and basketball.
+The Coaching Volunteer Program is a rewarding way to spend time with kids and their friends while helping them to learn sports skills from soccer, t-ball, football, and basketball.
 Coaches are richly rewarded with the satisfaction they gain from working with kids in a team atmosphere!
 For the safety of our participants, all volunteers are required to fill out an application and pass a background check.
-For additional information about coaching, please call (575) 541 - 2563 or email Helping Hands.
+For additional information about coaching, please call or email Helping Hands.

 Volunteer for the Animal Service Center of the Mesilla Valley